ycrc/ycrc.github.io/docs/clusters/hopper.md

 Top-level folder permissions are managed by YCRC and cannot be modified by users.
 Only users in a specific project will be able to access that project's storage spaces.

+See [Purchased Storage rates](/clusters/hopper/#purchase-storage) above for details on purchasing storage.

 For information on data recovery, see the [Backups and Snapshots](/data/backups) documentation.

 !!!
 Warning